aivinjinu/aivinjinu/README.md

 # 💫 About Me:
-I simple guy who loves coding:)
+A simple guy who loves coding:)

 # 💻 Tech Stack: